Cross-Validated Loss-Based Covariance Matrix Estimator Selection in High Dimensions: Introduction

-Despite the flexibility provided by an apparent wealth of candidate estimators, this variety poses many practical issues.
+\rtwo{Despite the flexibility afforded by the apparent wealth of candidate estimators, this variety poses many practical issues.
 Namely, identifying the most appropriate estimator from among a collection of candidates is itself a significant challenge.
-A partial answer to this problem has come in the form of data-adaptive approaches designed to select the optimal estimator within a particular class~\citep[e.g.,][]{bickela:2008, bickelb:2008, cai:2011, fang:2015, fan:2013}.
+A partial answer to this problem has come in the form of data-adaptive approaches designed to select the optimal estimator within a particular class~\rone{\citep[for example,][]{bickela:2008,bickelb:2008,cai:2011,fan:2013,fang:2015,bartz2016}}.
 Such approaches, however, are inherently limited by their focus on relatively narrow families of covariance matrix estimators.
-The successful application of such estimator selection frameworks requires, as a preliminary step, that the practitioner make a successful choice among estimator families, thus injecting a degree of subjectivity in their deployment.
-On the other hand, the broader question of selecting an optimal estimator from among a diverse library of candidates has remained unaddressed.
-In answer to this, we offer a general loss-based framework building upon the seminal work of \citet{laan-dudoit:2003, laan-dudoit:2003b, vaart:2006} for asymptotically optimal covariance matrix estimator selection based upon cross-validation.
+The successful application of such estimator selection frameworks requires, as a preliminary step, that the practitioner make a successful choice among estimator families, injecting a degree of subjectivity in their deployment.
+The broader question of selecting an optimal estimator from among a diverse library of candidates has remained unaddressed.
+We offer a general loss-based framework building upon the seminal work of \citet{laan-dudoit:2003b, dudoit2005asymptotics, vaart:2006} for asymptotically optimal covariance matrix estimator selection based upon cross-validation.}